Mcoons91/CIS375/README.md

 # CIS375
-Course work for CIS 375 showcasing wire-framing and page designs.
+Course work for CIS 375 showcasing wire-framing and page designs using Publisher.